...

 • Ridesharing only where public transport is absent, ideally filling all seats.

 Many cities now offer safe bike lanes and public bike schemes.
-When you’re scouting where to stay, zoom out on the map and look for bike infrastructure, tram lines, and compact street grids.
+When you are deciding where to stay, zoom out on the map and look for bike infrastructure, tram lines, and compact street grids before you book.

-Every euro or dollar you spend is a vote for the kind of tourism you want.
-When you choose locally owned cafés, markets, co-ops, and community-based tour operators, you keep more money in the destination and reward sustainable practices.
+Every euro or dollar you spend is a vote for the kind of tourism you want, which is why eco-friendly travel tips are not just about transport or packing.
+When you choose locally owned cafés, markets, co-ops, and community-based tour operators, you keep more money in the destination and reward more sustainable practices.

 Look for: